JStateson/MilkywaySeparation/README.md

 Using ftp or a USB flash to copy that file to your build directory

-create a run_cmake to look something like the following
+create a run_cmake.sh to look something like the following

 #!/bin/bash